Velorum6/Bannerlord-Ranked-Groupfight/README.md

     - `!removehorses`
       - Remove all horses from the scene that do not currently have a rider.
       - Provided by Doseq - thank you!
+    - `!slay <PLAYERNAME>`
+      - Slays all alive players whose names contain the given `PLAYERNAME`, or all players if no `PLAYERNAME` is given.
+    - `!extendwarmup`
+      - Resets the warmup timer to its configured maximum, if it is currently active.
+      - Provided by Gotha - thank you!
+    - `!endwarmup`
+      - Reduces the warmup timer to 30 seconds, if it is currently active.
+        - This is the same functionality as found in the admin panel; it is re-added as a chat command here for quick use for those that prefer to use it this way.
+      - Provided by Gotha - thank you!
   - **Public Commands** - These commands can be used by every player.
     - `!me`
       - Shows the using player their PlayerId.
+    - `!help <COMMANDNAME>`
+      - If `<COMMANDNAME>` is not set, shows a list of all currently available commands.
+Includes admin commands if the player is an admin.
+      - If `<COMMANDNAME>` is set, shows information for the given command, assuming there is one matching the name.
 - New Configuration Options / Console Commands
   - `dat_add_admin ADMINID` - Add a player id to the list of admins.
 When a player joins the server and their id is on the list, they can use the ingame admin panel and admin chat commands.
     - The player id can be obtained by running `!me` (by the player themselves) or `!playerinfo PLAYERNAME` (by an admin) ingame.